The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Buprenorphine is used to treat moderate to severe pain.

 Buprenorphine may also be used for purposes not listed in this medication guide.

-You should not use this medication if you are allergic to buprenorphine.
+You should not use buprenorphine if you are allergic to it.

 any type of breathing problem or lung disease;

 abnormal curvature of the spine that affects breathing;